The Other Orthodox Family

 Note: AUOCA has a Russian Orthodox Archdiocese of its own in addition to the Russian “True Orthodox” with which it is in communion

-5. Abkhazian Orthodox Church (breakaway from Georgian Patriarchate; currently has no hierarch, and is now seeking entrance into the Moscow Patriarchate as an Autonomous Church)
+- Abkhazian Orthodox Church (breakaway from Georgian Patriarchate and is currently part of Moscow Patriarchate as an Autonomous Church)

-6. Autonomous Orthodox Catholic Church of Portugal (Portuguese bishops and most priests in schism from Poland since 2000)
+- Autonomous Orthodox Catholic Church of Portugal (Portuguese bishops and most priests in schism with the Polish Orthodox Church since 2000)

 III.
 Greek Orthodox “Old Calendarist” Churches – Paleoimerologites